Solid solutions for the skin.

 This is one of those body butter recipes, that is simple yet effective.

 14 oz Shea Butter

 5ml of Essential oil or Fragrance of choice

 - Add the butter and oils to your double boiler until they become soft

 - Once your butter has achieved the lovely fluffy consistency, its good to go.

 You can get really creative with different types of butters such as Cocoa and Mango and wonderful healing Shea.

 The same applies to the types of oils you use.

-Following on from this series, we have also created an article on how to make a lotion bar, which you can read all about here.
+Following on from this series, I have also created an article on how to make a lotion bar, which you can read all about here.